Nemoden/uilive/README.md

+This is a fork of abandoned [gosuri/uilive](https://github.com/gosuri/uilive) which **I AM NOT MAINTAINING**, I have cloned it for personal use and incorporated all the pull requests to the original repo as they are fixing some glitches.

+## Original doco:

 # uilive [![GoDoc](https://godoc.org/github.com/gosuri/uilive?status.svg)](https://godoc.org/github.com/gosuri/uilive) [![Build Status](https://travis-ci.org/gosuri/uilive.svg?branch=master)](https://travis-ci.org/gosuri/uilive)

 uilive is a go library for updating terminal output in realtime.
 It provides a buffered [io.Writer](https://golang.org/pkg/io/#Writer) that is flushed at a timed interval. uilive powers [uiprogress](https://github.com/gosuri/uiprogress).